 Outside of the Olympics, curling champions are crowned at country-specific and international events like the World Championship tournaments held for men, women, seniors (over 50), junior divisions (under 18), Paralympic (wheelchair curling), and the newest category: mixed doubles.
 In mixed doubles, there are only two players per team (one man, one woman) and each end is limited to six stones per team instead of eight.
 Additionally, one of each team's six stones is placed in position on the ice before the rest of the stones are delivered [source: World Curling Federation].

-For lots more information about unusual Olympic sports and fun winter activities, check out the related links on the next page.
+For lots more information about unusual Olympic sports and fun winter activities, check out the related links below.

 Author's Note: How Curling Works